jindrichskupa/vault-scripts/README.md

   * read vault kv and save it into kubernetes secrets file
 * files2vault.rb
   * save all files from local directory into vault key
+* vault2vault.rb
+  * copy one vault key to another

 ## Usage